ctross/DieTryin/README.md

 While RICH game data is often best entered manually, since there can be several coins allocated to each recipient, it can be useful to collect additional binary dyadic data: e.g., "With whom have you shared food in the last 30 days?" using the same photograph roster.
 By placing tokens of a known color on the photograph roster to indicate directed ties and then photographing the resulting game boards, a researcher can implement an automated data entry workﬂow with DieTryin.
 To use our example images, copy the photographs from the Example_Images, BinaryTie_Images, Likert_Images, and PreCropped_Images folders in the .zip file above into the RICH/ResultsPhotos folder in your own directory.

-When it comes time to collect your own photos, consider using our Android app [**DieTrying Cam**](https://github.com/ctross/DieTryin/blob/master/DieTryinCam.apk)to collect the data and properly format the filenames.
+When it comes time to collect your own photos, consider using our Android app [**DieTryinCam**](https://github.com/ctross/DieTryin/blob/master/DieTryinCam.apk) to collect the data and properly format the filenames.

 ```{r}
 ################################### Now, automatic coding